junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "I'm not a human doctor."
 Cas states perplexedly.

 "We don't exactly have a post-Hell syndrome human doctor, do we?"
-Dean is trying best to manage his temper, "Can't you use your new mojo or something to figure it out?"
+Dean is trying his best to manage his temper but it's near the limit, "Can't you use your new mojo or something to figure it out?"

 Cas approaches Sam on the sofa, who still refuses to let go of his pistol.
 Dean grabs it away from him.
 "You know it's not gonna do anything to him anyway."